Jerry Lee Lewis: Grand Ole Opry appearance

-Lewis played the Grand Ole Opry for the first and only time on January 20, 1973.
-As Colin Escott writes in the liner notes to A Half Century of Hits, he had maintained an ambivalence to Music City ever since he was turned away as an aspiring musician before his glory days at Sun Records: "It was 18 years since he had left Nashville broke and disheartened ...Lewis was never truly accepted in Nashville.
+Lewis played the Grand Ole Opry only once, on January 20, 1973.
+As Colin Escott writes in the liner notes to A Half Century of Hits, he had maintained an ambivalence to Music City ever since he was turned away as an aspiring musician before his glory days at Sun Records: "It was 18 years since he had left Nashville broke and disheartened ...
+Lewis was never truly accepted in Nashville.
 He didn't move there and didn't schmooze there.
-He didn't fit in with the family values crowd.
+He didn't fit in with the family-values crowd.
 Lewis family values weren't necessarily worse, but they were different."

 As recounted in a 2015 online Rolling Stone article by Beville Dunkerly, Lewis opened with his comeback single "Another Place, Another Time".
-Ignoring his allotted time constraints—and, thus, commercial breaks—Lewis played for 40 minutes (the average Opry performance is two songs, for about eight minutes of stage time maximum) and invited Del Wood—the one member of the Opry who had been kind to him when he had been there as a teenager—out on stage to sing with him.
-He also blasted through "Whole Lotta Shakin' Going On", "Workin' Man Blues", "Good Golly, Miss Molly", and a host of other classics.
+Ignoring his allotted time constraints, and thus commercial breaks, Lewis played for 40 minutes (the average Opry performance is two songs, for about eight minutes of stage time maximum) and invited Del Wood—the one member of the Opry who had been kind to him when he had been there as a teenager—out on stage to sing with him.
+He also blasted through "Whole Lotta Shakin' Going On", "Workin' Man Blues", "Good Golly, Miss Molly", and a number of other classics.